 Cutaneous larva migrans (CLM) is a self-limiting dermatosis caused by the migration of animal hookworm larvae (most commonly the dog hookworm Ancylostoma caninum and the cat hookworm Ancylostoma braziliense) in the skin.
 It is characterised by serpiginous or linear raised erythematous tracks that are usually intensely pruritic and occur on unprotected skin (most commonly involving the feet) that has come into contact with sandy, moist soil contaminated by dog or cat faeces containing hookworm eggs in areas of the tropics and subtropics.

-Department of Microbiology, Immunology and Tropical Medicine
+Departments of Medicine and Microbiology, Immunology and Tropical Medicine

 The George Washington University School of Medicine and Health Sciences